aledeltoro/simple-online-payment-platform/api_resources.md

 ### Refund payment

 **Disclaimer**: When a payment is refunded its initial status is intentionally set to `pending`.
 In order to mock use case where it takes X amount of time to charge a payment.
-Therefore, the final status will be given by the event receved by webhooks.
+Therefore, the final status will be given by the event received by webhooks.

 <details>
  <summary><code>POST</code> <code><b>/{transaction_id}</b></code> <code>(Refunds a payment given its transaction_id)</code></summary>